There Is A God

 Three windows on South Avenue building

 The blue in the photo above is not the sky although it was a perfectly blue day when I took this photo.
-It is same sort of plastic paneling on the exterior of a building on South Avenue downtown.
+It is some sort of plastic paneling on the exterior of a building on South Avenue downtown.
 I have been drifting toward this sort of composition for a long time.
-I rounded up just over a hundred of my photos in this vain and put them in an album as source material for acrylic paintings that abstract them further.
+I rounded up just over a hundred of my photos in this vein and put them in an album as source material for acrylic paintings that abstract them further.

 Leave a comment